 Summary of D.99-07-015:    The Commission believes there would be more efficient use of the hard-to-find gas storage resources if individual shippers and customers could bid for firm storage access rights.
 In addition, the local distribution company will be motivated to pursue more complete utilization of its storage assets if its shareholders bear the risk for cost recovery.
 If accompanied by an active secondary market, the bidding and trading of storage rights should lead to pricing that reflects demand.    (pp. 23-24, FoF 9, CoL 4, Appendix C)

-2.1.2:    Current Status:    SoCalGas currently offers unbundled storage service with its storage capacity in excess of that amount of capacity reserved for the core market.
+2.1.2     Current Status:    SoCalGas currently offers unbundled storage service with its storage capacity in excess of that amount of capacity reserved for the core market.
 Pursuant to the decision in SoCalGas’ 1996 BCAP, D.97-04-082, the current storage reservations for SoCalGas’ core market are 70 Bcf of inventory, 327 MMcf/d of injection, and 1,935 MMcf/d of withdrawal capacity.
 The PD and all alternates in the pending 1999 BCAP retain the same core reservations.
 SoCalGas currently has 100% balancing account coverage, except for post-1992 expansion facilities, through the Noncore Storage Balancing Account pursuant to the Global Settlement, but this treatment is subject to revision in the 1999 BCAP.
 The PD and all alternates in the 1999 BCAP provide for SoCalGas to be at risk for recovery of 50% of a specified level of unbundled storage costs.
 Storage costs are currently allocated and unbundled on the basis of LRMC, and no change in that approach is provided in the 1999 BCAP PD or any alternates.

 SDG&E owns no storage facilities and no storage facilities are located on its gas system.
 SDG&E currently contracts for storage service with SoCalGas to meet only the needs of its bundled gas sales customers and offers its noncore customers a pricing option under which they can control their own storage.
 SDG&E has no risk for recovery of any of its storage costs except for that small segment whose costs are allocated to noncore utility procurement customers.